humanitec-architecture/example-library/README.md

 ## Content guidelines

-The goal of the example library is to **explain** how to achieve a goal, rather than provide a multitude of sample file for all possible variations.
+The goal of the example library is to **explain** how to achieve a goal, rather than provide a plethora of sample files for all possible variations.
 Examples should enable users to **understand and adapt**, rather than being ready for **copy and paste**.

 Keep examples **simple** and feel free to **omit** parts not needed to drive the point home.
 Indicate what you left out, and focus on the relevant items.

-Favor `humctl` CLI YAML over all other formats, such as Terraform.
+Where applicable, favor `humctl` CLI YAML over all other formats.
 The CLI is the universal language of Humanitec platform orchestration, and also the most concise and easiest to read.
+Feel free to provide additional formats, such as Terraform, as well.

 ## No configuration required